It can be a controversial topic — much like investing in medical marijuana. But are guns a good investment? They definitely can be.

 High-quality, well-maintained guns rarely depreciate.
 However, nothing is certain.
 In the past several years there has been a ton of talk of tightening gun laws and even banning certain guns altogether.
 Since you can’t predict the future, just like anything else, investing in guns can be a gamble.

 Have you heard the saying that Obama is the best gun salesman?

 A report released by the ATF shows that gun production has dramatically increased.
-In George W. Bush’s eight year term as president 28 million guns were produced.
+In George W. Bush’s 8-year term as president 28 million guns were produced.
 In Obama’s first term as president 26 million guns were produced.

 My family owns two small department stores known for their sporting goods department.
 Customers come from all over the state to buy guns and ammo.

 When Obama was first elected as president there was a frenzy.
 With expected gun laws to dramatically tighten nationwide, the sales of firearms and ammunition soared.
 Sales more than doubled across the country.
 And for our little stores they more than quadrupled.